 Where there 10 or 12 labors, and why does it matter?

-After Heracles completed the first ten labors, Eurystheus gave him two more, claiming that slaying the Hydra did not count (because Iolaus helped Heracles), neither did cleaning the Augean Stables (either because he was paid for the job or because the rivers did the work).
+After Heracles completed the first ten labours, Eurystheus gave him two more, claiming that slaying the Hydra did not count because Iolaus helped Heracles.
+Neither did cleaning the Augean Stables count (either because he was paid for the job or because the rivers did the work).
 The apples of the Hesperides and the Cerberus were the two new tasks.

-This information becomes interesting trough a prism of astronomy, where the labors of Hercules equal months of the year.
+This information becomes interesting through a prism of astronomy, where the labours of Hercules equal months of the year.
 Namely, the earliest calendars had ten months.
-The two winter months were added later, to align the lunar and solar year.
-The best example is the Roman calendar, credited to the founders of Rome, Romulus and/or Numa Pompilus.
-(8th century BC) This calendar is the reason that even today the last month of the year is December, the tenth month.
+The two winter months were added later, to align the lunar and solar years.
+The best example is the Roman calendar, credited to the founders of Rome, Romulus, and/or Numa Pompilus.
+(8th century BC) This calendar is the reason why even today, the last month of the year is December, the tenth month.

 Hercules and the Olympic games

-After Heracles completed his twelve labors, he built the Olympic Stadium to honor Zeus.
-He then walked in a straight line for 200 steps and called this distance a “stadion” (Greek: στάδιον, Latin: stadium, “stage”), which later became a unit of distance.
+After Heracles completed his twelve labours, he built the Olympic Stadium to honour Zeus.
+He then walked in a straight line for 200 steps and called this distance a “stadion” (Greek: στάδιον, Latin: stadium, “stage”), which later became a unit of length.
 The most widely accepted inception date for the Ancient Olympics is 776 BC.

 The Olympic games were held every four years.
 It is not a coincidence the leap year comes after the same amount of time, although the modern Olympic games do not follow this tradition.

-Nonetheless, it is quite obvious that the Olympic games were invented to mark the astronomical adjustments of the calendar.
+Nonetheless, the Olympic games marked the astronomical adjustments of the calendar.
 This “heavenly” world was Olymp, home to the twelve gods, each being another representation of the zodiac, just as the labors of Hercules.

 Therefore, Hercules did not get the credit just for being the strongest hero of the Greek mythos, but rather because of the deeper, astronomical connection.
-In my research on Ramayana (link is below), I discovered that the story follows the circle of the zodiac at least three times – meaning that the events will not repeat until the leap year.
+In my research on Ramayana (link is below), I discovered that the story follows the zodiac circle at least three times – meaning that the events will not repeat until the leap year.
 This would be a practical method of measuring time.
-A huge event every four years would mark the “restarting” of the story.
+A colossal event every four years would mark the “restarting” of the story.

-I believe that the myth of Heracles followed the same principle – the events of his childhood, and anything prior to the twelve labors should also relate to constellations.
+I believe that the myth of Heracles followed the same principle – the events of his childhood, and anything before the twelve labours should also relate to constellations.
 Unfortunately, many of these episodes are now lost.

-So far we were dealing solely with the facts.
-As a final thought, I would like to add a few more interesting pointers for future research.
+So far, we were dealing solely with the facts.
+As a final thought, I would like to add a few more exciting pointers for future research.

 First of all, the name “Hercules” is probably pre-Greek.
 The most common Greek etymology states that it means: Hēra-klês, or “Glory/Pride of Hēra”.
 But even scholars admit that this etymology does not make much sense, as it is precisely Hera who tries to kill him on his journeys.
 It is more likely that this name can relate to the Thracian Heros or even Egyptian Horus, both being solar deities with a similar purpose.